lukeocodes/auth0-blog/_posts/2018-04-16-react-express-and-material-ui-in-the-wild.markdown

 ![React Router 4 loading the Video component](https://cdn.auth0.com/blog/react-express-and-material-ui-in-the-wild/react-router-loading-video-component.png)

 But we don't have any links yet!
 So let's create a quick navigation menu in our `Header` component.
-So edit `src/components/Header.js` with the code shown here
+So, edit `src/components/Header.js` with the code shown here

-{% highlight js %}
+{% highlight javascript %}
 {% raw %}
 // src/components/Header.js
 import React from 'react';